The First Look at Thunder Junction

 Explore Thunder Junction, the latest Magic: The Gathering set.
 Get an exclusive first look at its themes, cards, and strategies.

 When you first set your eyes on the new Thunder Junction cards, you automatically think of the John Wayne movies and western novels.
-It definitely has that visual style and appeal, and people became very excited about it upon seeing the cards.
+It definitely has that visual style and appeal, and people become very excited about it upon seeing the cards.
 Not too many cards were shown, which certainly added to the mystery and appeal of Thunder Junction.
-What's great to see is that the cards do seem to provide great value to archetype, while also bringing the potential of creating new ones as well.
+What's great to see is that the cards do seem to provide great value to archetypes, while also bringing the potential of creating new ones as well.

 The Abs Are Back

-Oko immediately catches your eyes with his incredible abs.
+Oko immediately catches your eye with his incredible abs.
 He is a 4 mana planeswalker, which in general tends to be a bit too slow.
 However, in this case, you have the option to draw two cards, while also discarding two of them as well.
 Oko also has a passive that allows him to transform into one of your creatures, which is interesting.

 However, if you do end up transforming, you will be losing some of your planeswalker abilities.
 Use those abilities pre-combat, and then you can transform to access those benefits.
 He does have an aggressive format, and we think that he'll be at least tier 2 playable.